 Not only do password managers remember your passwords, but many will generate passwords for you as well.
 There’s no need to spend time brainstorming a clever password, which may have been fun the first time you did it but probably became tiring by your 11,000th time.

-Prices for these services vary, but 1Password charges $5 a month for its service, or you can pay $64.99 for a one-time purchase.
-LastPass has a free service as well as a $12 yearly premium service.
+Prices for these services vary, but 1Password offers a 30 day free trial, then charges $2.99 per month when billed annually for its service, or you can pay $64.99 for a one-time purchase.
+LastPass has a free trial as well as a $24 yearly premium service.

 Organize Your Photos